Lakshmi Narasimha Temple, Antarvedi: Inscription of Navada Lothpala Malika

+Travel

 There are three ways that one can travel to Antarvedi.
 Steam launches are available.
 Alternatively, one can ride on the ferry, upon reaching Sakhinetipalli and from there start for Antarvedi by road.
 The third option is to cross the Chinchinada using the newly built bridge, and travel the rest of the way by road.
+A launch pad allows visitors to land on the small island at the other side of the Godavari River - from this point, travel can then be undertaken to the convergence point of the river and the ocean.